menghin/IOTstack/README.md

 go into the mosquitto docker to create the password using the command: mosquitto_passwd -c pwfile mosquitto

+# changes to portainer-ce

+modifications needed in compose

 # issues i had
 telegraf crashed because telegraf.conf was a directory -> manually copied the config over from templates